Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 layout: post
 title: Case Study - Tracking Vital Signs
 cover: medopadcover.jpeg
-date: 2019-07-02 00:00:00
+date: 2018-06-04 00:00:00
 categories: posts
 ---

 ## How do I make tracking vital signs a better experience for patients

 > [Medopad rebranded to HUMA](https://www.telegraph.co.uk/technology/2020/04/15/medopad-rebrands-acquires-firms-boost-remote-monitoring-patients/)
+>Due to this rebranding, old and new designs are presented together here to explain my thinking, thus some UI appear inconsistent

 > You can right-click "Open Image in New Tab" for larger images) （可以右键“新窗口打开 ”放大图片）

-**Unfortunately, I cannot access some of the designs I created due to NDA.
-I'm contacting my managers for anonymized access, and will update later**
+**Unfortunately, I cannot display some of the designs I created due to NDA.
+I'm contacting my manager for anonymized access, and will update later**

 ## Background